thatmlopsguy/thatmlopsguy.github.io/content/predictions.md

 ## On climate

 - [ ] [2024] Greenhouse gas emssions will increase at least until 2030.
 CO2 concentration will increase on average 2 ppm per year.
     Atmosferic CO2 concentration will be at least 435ppm on average in May 2030 at Mauna Loa.
 You can check current values at [NOAA](https://gml.noaa.gov/ccgg/trends/).
 - [ ] [2024] In the 2030s, the [World Meteorological Organization](https://wmo.int/) will declare that the world has passed the 1.5°C climate Paris target.
 - [ ] [2024] Between 2045-2055, the Artic will start to become ice free in September.
 - [ ] [2024] By mid century, the Earth's global average surface temperature will increase to 1.9°C above the average for the pre-industrial comparison period of 1880-1920.
 - [ ] [2024] Net zero emissions will not be reached by mid century.
 - [ ] [2024] By the end of this century, the Earth's global average surface temperature will increase to 2.7°C above the average for the pre-industrial comparison period of 1880-1920.
-Overall consensus from the scientific community that several key climate tipping points have been exceeded, including the Greenland Ice Sheet, West Antarctic Ice Sheet, and Atlantic Meridional Overturning Circulation.
+Overall consensus from the scientific community that several key climate tipping points have been exceeded, including the Greenland Ice Sheet, West Antarctic Ice Sheet, and Atlantic Meridional Overturning
+    Circulation.
 As a result, the Earth system appears to be locked onto a ["Hothouse Earth"](https://www.pnas.org/doi/10.1073/pnas.1810141115) trajectory.
+- [ ] [2025] By the end of 21st century, the Arctic Ocean will be free of sea ice for several months each summer [(col25)][5].

 ## On energy/food systems